felimomo/Walleye-Revised-Paper/paper.md

 In this paper, we apply RL and Bayesian optimization to the problem of designing harvest control rules (HCRs) for partially-observed age-structured populations exhibiting highly variable recruitment dynamics (see Fig. 1a).
 Specifically, we use RL methodologies to explore whether multi-dimensional control rules—particularly rules depending on the total stock biomass and the mean fish weight—might be helpful for managing age-structured, spasmodically recruiting, populations.
 We focus our case study on a recreational Walleye fishery managed via harvest lottery in Alberta, Canada (see @sullivan2003active), as recent work showed these populations recovered from collapse due in part to large positive recruitment anomalies [@post2002canada; @cahill2022unveiling].
-We also compare the policies obtained by numerical optimization with a rectilinear ‘default’ precautionary rule recommended by Canada [@dfo2009].
+We also compare the policies obtained by numerical optimization with a rectilinear ‘default’ precautionary rule recommended by Canada [@dfo2006].

+We evaluate HCRs with three types of utility functions: total harvest (i.e., yield maximizing), a risk-averse utility that prioritizes inter-annual consistency in catch, and a trophy fishing utility in which only sufficiently large fish are valued by harvesters (see Fig. 1b).
+We optimize and evaluate four classes of HCRs: 1) constant fishing mortality rate ($F_{MSY}$), 2) a rectilinear precautionary rule derived from $F_{MSY}$ and the biomass at which surplus production is maximized $B_{MSY}$ (see [@dfo2006; Fig. 1] for a visualization), 3) an unconstrained optimum rectilinear precautionary rule and 4) an HCR parametrized by a deep neural network using RL (see Fig. 1c).

 ```{bibliography}
 :style: alpha